-Publications: with J. T. Thompson: A Dictionary, Hindi and English.
+Publications: With J. T. Thompson: A Dictionary, Hindi and English.
 498 p.
 1862.

-– edited a number of works in Arabic, Persian and Hindūstānī.
+– Edited a number of works in Arabic, Persian and Hindūstānī.

-– many articles in JASB and JRAS, e.g. “Materials for the History of India for the 600 Years of Mohammadan Rule”, JRAS N.S.
+– Many articles on history in JASB and JRAS, e.g. “Materials for the History of India for the 600 Years of Mohammadan Rule”, JRAS N.S.
 3, 1868, 414–477.

 – Also wrote on current economic questions of India.

-Sources: Buckland, Dictionary; S. Lee, D.N.B.
+Sources: Buckland, Dictionary; H.M.C[hichester], D.N.B.
 32, 1892, 395f.; JRAS N.S.
-21, 1889, 463–466; Wikipedia.
+21, 1889, 463–466; Wikipedia (from D.N.B.).